On the hunt for an Xbox today? Here’s how to find one in stock

 Update: The Xbox series X is in stock at Currys.
 Read on for more details.

-The Xbox series X is almost impossible to find in stock online.
-The run up to Christmas day saw most UK retailers restock as many consoles as they could, but following the festive break Microsoft’s new console has now sold out again.
+The Xbox series X is in short supply.
+While UK retailers restocked as many consoles as they could in the run up to Christmas, following the festive break Microsoft’s new console has now sold out across the board again.
 Supply chain issues coupled with a global shortage of semiconductors have slowed production of electronics to a crawl, but the Xbox can still be found if you look hard enough.

 The less powerful and cheaper Xbox series S is in stock at pretty much everywhere, but the more advanced Xbox series X is in higher demand.
 New stock appears without warning and sells out in seconds.